 Whenever you create a file system or HTTP trigger, FlowForce Server automatically adds a triggerfile input parameter to the job (see screenshot below).
 When the job runs, FlowForce Server sets this parameter to the file that triggers the job (file system triggers) and the name of the temporary file that contains the downloaded content of the polled URI (HTTP triggers).

 You can pass the value of the triggerfile parameter as an input value in any subsequent steps of the job.
 This way, you can use or process the triggering file as required.
 By default, the triggerfile parameter contains the absolute path of the triggering file.
-To extract portions of the path, use the file path expression functions.
+To extract portions of the path, use the file system expression functions.
 See an example of a job that uses the triggerfile parameter in Creating a Directory Polling Job.